jfb-h/synthetic-tourism/documents/papers/main.typ

     ),
   ),

-  keywords: ("exceptional architecture", "tourism", "synthetic control", "elbphilharmonie"),
+  keywords: ("exceptional architecture", "tourism", "synthetic control", "Elbphilharmonie"),

   references: "references.bib",

   abstract: [
     While exceptional architecture, renowned for its transformative influence on the economic and cultural dynamics of cities, has attracted considerable scholarly attention, pinpointing its specific impacts on tourist attraction has proven to be a challenging task with ambiguous scientific findings.
-    To address the existing knowledge gaps, our research examines the influence of exceptional architecture on regional tourism, focusing on the emblematic case of the ‘Elbphilharmonie’ concert hall in Hamburg.
+    To address the existing knowledge gaps, our research examines the influence of exceptional architecture on local tourism, focusing on the emblematic case of the ‘Elbphilharmonie’ concert hall in Hamburg.
     Methodologically, we employ a synthetic control method to quantify causal effects related to its inauguration.
     The outcomes of this analysis estimates a surplus of 13 million overnight stays between the opening of the Elbhilharmonie in January 2017 and the end of the observation period in Q2 2024.